i-rinat/fragview/README.md

 About
 -----
-Files stored on disk usually divided into small chunks called blocks which can reside anywhere on disk partition.
+Files stored on disk usually divided into small chunks called blocks, which can reside anywhere on disk partition.
 When file blocks are not adjacent, one can say it's fragmented.
 There is nothing bad in fragmentation, it helps filesystem to use disk space more efficiently instead.
 But if file divided in